-Androids Might Have Facial Recognition Like The iPhone 8, Because Of Course They Will
+Androids Might Copy This Rumored iPhone 8 Feature, Because Of Course They Will

 Any news of the iPhone 8 has driven techies everywhere mad, but nothing has gotten as much attention as the iPhone 8's facial recognition feature.
 The rumored feature is said to use infra-red technology to read your face and unlock your phone.
 But Apple isn't the only company getting a piece of the pie, because Androids might get facial recognition, too.